 Tax reform was a defining issue of the 1980s, with Republicans and Democrats coming together to simplify the byzantine and confusing tax code of the Internal Revenue Service.
-The Tax Reform Act of 1986 reduced the number of tax brackets, expanded the Earned Income Tax Credit, and drastically cut down on the number of tax deductions available to taxpayers.
+The Tax Reform Act of 1986 reduced the number of tax brackets, increasing the need for tax calculators to determine individual income levels.
+Furthermore, the Tax Reform Act expanded the Earned Income Tax Credit, and drastically cut down on the number of tax deductions available to taxpayers.
 Once such elimination concerned IRAs, which had been a reliable tax break for people who could afford to place their money in retirement accounts.
 Households with existing retirement plans through their employers could no longer “double-dip” by making tax-deductible contributions to their IRAs.
 This didn’t repeal IRAs outright, but it made such investments decidedly less attractive.

 The Roth IRA